holgerl/hilvl/README.md

 Notice how `_` is used as argument for `foo`.
 This is because `foo` does not use its argument.
 So any argument would be ignored anyway.

-If an array of statements is executed, the value of the *last* statement is returned from the action.
-All hilvl code are arrays of statements, so this is why the last value is always the result in the examples.
+If a list of statements is executed, the value of the *last* statement is returned from the action.
+All hilvl code are lists of statements, so this is why the last value is always the result in the examples.

 ## Advanced examples of hilvl